peterhinch/micropython-font-to-py/writer/WRITER.md

  4. `bgcolor=None` Background color.
 If `None` a monochrome display is assumed.
  5. `verbose=True` If `True` the constructor emits console printout.

+The constructor checks for suitable firmware and also for a compatible device
+driver: an `OSError` is raised if these are absent.

 ### 2.2.2 Methods

 All methods of the base class are supported.
 Additional method: